Omfff/Expansile-Validation-Dataset/readme.md

 # Change the path of models in nlpaug to your local path, and run
 CUDA_VISIBLE_DEVICES=0 python augmentation.py

-# To obtain feature extractor, run (download models from https://huggingface.co/models if some caching errors occur)
+# To obtain feature extractor, run (download pretrained models from https://huggingface.co/models if some caching errors occur)
 CUDA_VISIBLE_DEVICES=0 python feature_extractor.py

 # To obtain initial val-set by coreset operation, run